-This report is organized into five chapters.
-Chapter one comprises of background of the study, statement of the problem, objectives of the study, research questions, scope of the study, limitation and delimitations of the study and assumptions of the study.
+This report was organized into five chapters.
+Chapter one comprised of background of the study, statement of the problem, objectives of the study, research questions, scope of the study, limitation and delimitations of the study and assumptions of the study.

-The study focuses on the effects of family background on the students' academic performance in Arua municipality, Arua district.
+The study focused on the effects of family background on the students' academic performance in Arua municipality, Arua district.

-Chapter two of the study comprises of the literature review which will present the past study by different scholars on family background and academic performance.
-The chapter also comprise of the theoretical framework of the study and the conceptual framework.
+Chapter two of the study comprised of the literature review which presented the past study by different scholars on family background and academic performance.
+The chapter also comprised of the conceptual framework.

-The third chapter is the research methodology, which comprises of the research design, the sampling methods and the data collection and analysis methods.
+The third chapter was the research methodology, which comprised of the research design, the sampling methods and the data collection and analysis methods.

-Chapter four comprises of the data analysis, presentation and interpretation, while chapter five comprises of discussion of findings, conclusion and recommendation.
+Chapter four comprised of the data analysis, presentation and interpretation, while chapter five comprised of discussion of findings, conclusion and recommendation.